Tony-Donghua-Han/Unit-test-examples/README.md

 ## Introduction

-This is the Training Course for SL-OLO repor on unit test, this training session contain 3 different sessions:
+This is the Training Course for SL-OLO report on unit test, this training session contain 3 different sessions:

 1. (Session one) Go over the material and exercise covered in this repository, using the provided confluence page a guideline.
 2. (Home work) Each participant would work on a PR specific to unit test for at least 4 hours, aiming for 100% coverage.